rossnelson/nivo/README.md

 Use Me
 =====

 The following view helpers are shown in haml.

+Edit the `nivo_config.yml` to your liking.
-After you run `rake db:migrate` add this to your application layout
+Then after you run `rake db:migrate` add this to your application layout

     = show_slider?